Welcome to our Big Sur Day trip planner.

 From this big sur viewpoint, you can also see migrating whales and other marine life.

 Andrew Molera State Park

-This state park is famous for the 9 miles long Andrew Molera Loop trail that goes from the hills to the purple sand beach and is great for a day-long hike.
+This state park is one of the famous big sur places to see.
+Its popular attraction is the 9 miles long Andrew Molera Loop Trail that goes from the hills to the purple sand beach.
+This hiking trail is great for an amazing adventure.

 While you won’t be able to fit it in on a Big Sur day trip, the park also has smaller trails that are equally beautiful.

 Andrew Molera State Park also has excellent birding.